PM0ney/elastic-docker/README.md

-# elastic-podman
+# elastic-docker
-basic elastic stack configs using podman with docker-compose
+basic elastic stack configs using docker and docker-compose